READY TO FIND OUT ABOUT THE BEST SWISS WATERFALLS?

 Cascada di Bernina

-The mountain stream “Ova da Bernina” plunges over a height of around 650 feet in the direction of the valley and creates the gorgeous Cascada di Bernina.
+The mountain stream “Ova da Bernina” plunges over a height of around 650 feet (almost 200 meters) in the direction of the valley and creates the gorgeous Cascada di Bernina.
 Located in Grison, Switzerland´s biggest canton – and one of the most stunning – it is quite easily accessible.

 Whether you road trip or take the train – maybe even the famous Bernina Express – you can combine this sight with some nice walks or hikes, as it is in one of the most beautiful areas in Switzerland – in Engadine, near St. Moritz.